Sceptre/sceptre/docs/_source/docs/faq.rst

 command to configure your CI/CD system to invoke.
 However, sometimes you need to delete a stack that isn't needed anymore and you want this automatically applied by the same process.

-This "clean up" is complicated by the fact that Sceptre doesn't know about anything that isn't in its Stack and StackGroup Configs; If you delete a Stack Config, Sceptre won't know to clean it up.
+This "clean up" is complicated by the fact that Sceptre doesn't know anything that isn't in its Stack and StackGroup Configs; If you delete a Stack Config, Sceptre won't know to clean it up.

 Therefore, the way to accomplish this "clean up" operation is to perform the change in 3 steps: